peopleware/net-ppwcode-vernacular-persistence/README.md

 # PPWCode.Vernacular.Persistence

-This library is part of the PPWCode project and defines the semantic vernacular.
+This library is part of the PPWCode project and defines the persistence vernacular.

 ## Getting started